 The first question I (almost) always get asked after telling people what I do for a living is, “oh, so what languages do you speak then?”
 Let me answer that with a story…

 I was in Bangalore last year at an international conference about content creation.
 Sitting on the front row because I was about to present next and listening to the host introduce the conference.
-He welcomed everyone and said he was proud that there was so many people from all over the world coming to his city to talk about the future of content creation.
+He welcomed everyone and said he was proud that there were so many people from all over the world coming to his city to talk about the future of content creation.
 After that he said that it’s especially beautiful because people in Bangalore speak many languages.
 He asked the audience, “Can you raise your hand if you speak 3 languages or more”… I turned around and I think almost everyone’s hand was raised.
 He then asked everyone who speaks more than 5 languages to put their hand up – more than half the audience had their hand raised.
 He then said, “just for fun… is there anyone here who only speaks one language?”
 The little voice in my head said, “oh Rich… this means you… you should put your hand up” so I did.

 And people started to laugh.
 Instead of taking my hand down I kept it up and the titter of laughter became louder.
 The host looked around, finally noticed it was me with my hand up, smiled and said, “ladies and gentlemen, our next speaker, Mr Richard Brooks”.